-When the processor is executing in protected mode, every code segment has a default operandsize attribute and address-size attribute.
-These attributes are selected with the D (default size) flag in the segment descriptor for the code segment (see Chapter 3, "Protected-Mode Memory Management," in the IA-32 Intel® Architecture Software Developer's Manual, Volume 3A).
+When the processor is executing in protected mode, every code segment has a default operand-size attribute and address-size attribute.
+These attributes are selected with the D (default size) flag in the segment descriptor for the code segment (see Chapter 3, "Protected-Mode Memory Management," in the Intel® 64 and IA-32 Architectures Software Developer's Manual, Volume 3A).
 When the D flag is set, the 32-bit operand-size and address-size attributes are selected; when the flag is clear, the 16-bit size attributes are selected.
-When the processor is executing in realaddress mode, virtual-8086 mode, or SMM, the default operand-size and address-size attributes are always 16 bits.
+When the processor is executing in real-address mode, virtual-8086 mode, or SMM, the default operand-size and address-size attributes are selected.

 The operand-size attribute selects the size of operands.
-When the 16-bit operand-size attribute is in force, operands can generally be either 8 bits or 16 bits, and when the 32-bit operand-size attribute is in force, operands can generally be 8 bits or 32 bits.
+When the 16-bit operandsize attribute is in force, operands can generally be either 8 bits or 16 bits, and when the 32-bit operand-size attribute is in force, operands can generally be 8 bits or 32 bits.